AdguardTeam/KnowledgeBase/docs/adguard-for-ios/overview.md

 ![Request details *mobile_border](https://cdn.adtidy.org/public/Adguard/kb/iOS/features/request_info_en.jpeg)

-Above the activity feed, there are *Most active companies*.
-Aggregated data on the last 1500 requests are shown here.
+Above the activity feed, there are *Most active* and *Most blocked* companies.
+Tap each to see data based on the last 1500 requests.

 ### Statistics {#statistics}